 E.L.
 Trouvelot made a mistake.
 A huge mistake.
-Instead of being remembered for his achievements in art and astronomy, he will be remembered as the man responsible for introducing an invasive species–the gypsy moth–to the United States in 1869.
+Instead of being remembered for his achievements in art and astronomy, he will be remembered as the man responsible for introducing an invasive species–the Lymantria dispar–to the United States in 1869.
 Trouvelot had good intentions.
 He was interested in breeding a better silkworm.
 Native silk-spinning caterpillars were susceptible to disease.
-In an attempt to breed a more resistant hybrid, he brought gypsy moth larvae from France to Massachusetts.
+In an attempt to breed a more resistant hybrid, he brought Lymantria dispar larvae from France to Massachusetts.
 The larvae were accidentally blown from Trouvelot’s windowsill, and are now one of the most damaging pests of hardwood forests and urban landscapes.

 Typically, the species grow, reproduce quickly, and spread aggressively because their populations are not controlled by natural predators.
 They may also take advantage of an underused niche in the ecosystem and out-compete other species for that particular niche.
 Hundreds of non-native insects, diseases, plants and other organisms have crossed U.S. borders and damaged our native trees.